1. Installing & Updating

 FORCK3(SID name) are skipped.
 The route polyline starts at the first resolved fix. - Turbulence is derived, not forecast.
 Computed from a Richardson-number heuristic on Windy's wind + temperature data across pressure levels.
 Accurate at strong shear bands, less reliable at finer scales.
 Not a substitute for AIRMET TANGO / SIGMET data.

 - Aircraft POH values are approximate.
 Use real performance data for your specific airframe + density altitude.
 The plugin numbers are reasonable mid-range cruise estimates for planning, not a substitute for the POH.
+The same goes for fuel & range — verify against your own fuel planning.

 - Decision support only.
 See the disclaimer on the software page.